 The differences in the composition of platinum, gold, and silver also mean that the way they react to different chemicals can vary, so it’s important that you know what they can and can’t be cleaned with.

 Cleaning your jewellery can be nerve-wracking when you’re not an expert, but doing it at home can save you a lot of time and money.
-Knowing the type of metal you’re going to be cleaning is key, as each of these can react differently to cleaning chemicals and solutions.
-In this section, we will be covering how to clean rings, whether they’re platinum, silver, or gold, as well as if they have gemstones.
+In this section, we will be covering how to clean rings, whether they’re platinum, silver, or gold, as well as if they have gemstones or pearls.

 Although it’s especially durable, platinum can scratch, so you still need to be careful when cleaning your platinum rings.
 This is particularly important as once platinum gets scratched, pieces of the metal get displaced to other parts of your rings, giving them a worn, antique appearance.